ZacSiegel/Code-wars-solutions/README.md

 # Code-wars-solutions
-Some code solutions to code wars problems in JavaScript
+Some solutions to code wars problems in JavaScript